 Human connection is extremely important in life and marketing.
 But as with any relationship, it can not be faked.
 It is not enough to simply like and comment on your friends, customers or partner’s social posts.
 An active effort to truly understand their point of view while putting yourself in their shoes is required to have a real authentic connection with that individual.
-Below are some of the Do’s and Don’t to consider when bringing a brand’s message to life online, and will guide us (Sadie) as we continue to grow.
+Below are some of the Do’s and Don’t to consider when bringing your brand’s message to life online.

 Do Understand The Audience’s Needs, Wants & Concerns

 As marketers, we have always understood (or at least we try to) who our audience is from a demographic point of view.
 However, understanding the audience’s mindset and how what we are offering is important to them as individuals, is crucial.
 When developing the strategy as an empathetic marketer, the primary focus should be on the customer.
 Once a plan is developed that addresses the customer’s needs and concerns, positive KPIs will follow.

 Do Provide Value Up Front